Global GDP Data Ratings

 16 June 2019

 World Economics has developed the Global GDP Data Quality Ratings to review the utility of official GDP data of individual countries.
-The Ratings currently cover five factors to determine data quality.
-Each factor is evaluated to provide country scores which are then normalised using the standard deviation of the data for each factor and combined into the GDP DQR score using a weighted aggregate to reflect the importance of each of the individual factors.
+The Ratings currently cover six factors to determine data quality.
+Each factor is evaluated to provide country scores which are then normalised using the standard deviation of the data for each factor and combined into the DQR score using a weighted aggregate to reflect the importance of each of the individual factors.

 - Base Year used to calculate the GDP data (chained or years out of date)